spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 This service's name when [configuring its sizing](/reference/halyard/component-sizing/) is `spin-clouddriver-ro`.

 To add a [custom profile](/reference/halyard/custom/#custom-profiles) or [custom service settings](/reference/halyard/custom/#custom-service-settings) for this service, use the name `clouddriver-ro`.

+### `clouddriver-ro-deck`

+The `clouddriver-ro-deck` service handles all read requests to Clouddriver from Deck (through Gate).
+This service can be scaled to handle an increased number of reads.

+This service's name when [configuring its sizing](/reference/halyard/component-sizing/) is `spin-clouddriver-ro-deck`.

+To add a [custom profile](/reference/halyard/custom/#custom-profiles) or [custom service settings](/reference/halyard/custom/#custom-service-settings) for this service, use the name `clouddriver-ro-deck`.

 ## HA Echo